 Provide complementary instruments and information to agency workers on health & safety, for example in the Netherlands, in 2010 the budget of the STAF fund was 900,000 euros and benefitted 211,000 agency workers.

-The sector also improves quality of jobs by enabling portability and transferability of rights of the agency workers.
+The sector also improves quality of jobs where it enables portability and transferability of rights of the agency workers.
 For example, in France agency workers earn additional rights to training according to the hours worked (droit individuel à la formation); these rights are portable to the next job.
 Another example is the calculation of seniority: in France, the seniority of agency workers is calculated on the basis of the work carried out within the sector and not only within a single company.

-In order to achieve a truly fruitful sectoral social dialogue, UNI Europa and Eurociett underscore that temporary agency workers’ right to freedom of association should be respected at all levels and the right they have to information, consultation and participation should be respected and facilitated regarding the specificity of the sector.
+In order to achieve a truly fruitful sectoral social dialogue, UNI Europa and Eurociett underscore that temporary agency workers’ right to freedom of association must be respected at all levels; including at company level, and the right they have to information, consultation and participation should be respected and facilitated in accordance with the specificity of the sector.

 By the same token, UNI Europa and Eurociett reassert that temporary work agencies are the agency workers’ employers and they have the right to be legitimate counterpart in the collective labour bargaining